A Stolen Heart

-His training, both military and in commerce had taught him three steps.
-Identify the problem.
-Acknowledge the problem.
-Solve the problem.
+Training, both military and in commerce had taught him three steps.

 He knew the problem, so he must acknowledge and solve it.
 First order of business was not to stand there like a dolt, but instead treat this child with respect.

 Luc went down on one knee.
 "You're afraid," he acknowledged.
 "It's okay."
-He stroked the mass of curly hair away from the boy's tear-soaked face.
+He brushed the mass of curly hair away from the boy's tear-soaked face.
 "I won't let anyone hurt you."

 Hiccupping, the boy reached up to him.